shash7/riki/README.md

 riki
 ====

-A command line based chat app made in nodejs
+A command line chat app made in nodejs

+---- In development ----

 Notes :